openid/OpenID4VCI/openid-connect-4-verifiable-credential-issuance-1_0.md

 The value of `<credential-type>` indicates the type of credential being requested, providers who do not understand the value of this scope in a request MUST ignore it entirely.
 The presence of a scope following this syntax in the request MUST be interpreted by the provider as a request for access to the credential endpoint as defined in (#credential-endpoint) for the specific credential type.
 Multiple occurrences of this scope MAY be present in a single request whereby each occurrence MUST be interpreted individually.

-A non-normative example of a credential request scoped to a specific credential type.
+A non-normative example of a credential request scoped to a specific credential type (uses PKCE as defined in [@!RFC7636]).

 ```
 HTTP/1.1 302 Found